 I ask you to watch this and consider its point of view.
 For the last few years, I have considered mine, and will continue doing so by listening to the other side on any given topic.
 I think it's ok for opinions to change based on new information.
 I am not becoming right-wing, or a supporter of fascist policies.
 But I can recognize now that issues stand independent of one another, and change independent of wholesale ideology.
 I can vote for higher tax rates on corporations, increased minimum wage and the freeing of all non-violent drug criminals from US prisons, while also acknowledging Europe's migrant crisis, and sympathizing with parties that want to limit immigration to those who truly warrant it.
 It doesn't make me a racist.

 I myself have had to go through many bureaucratic hoops to live in Germany.
 I don't see why others shouldn't have to either.
 And I actually celebrate German culture.
 Frankly, I can appreciate that Germans would even demand that, and I'm not sure why more don't.
 Instead, we have things like this:

 By the way, if you're in Germany, you probably cannot even watch this.
-I was quite aghast when this video was shared with me, and I could watch it in Berlin (without a VPN) because it is blocked in this country.
+I was quite aghast that when this video was shared with me, I could not watch it in Berlin (without a VPN) because it is blocked in this country.
 Such censorship is indeed offensive.
 How is it justified?
 If bad ideas are so bad, can’t I be trusted to come to that conclusion?
 I think the debate around this topic should be allowed to roar as loudly and ferociously as it wants, because stifling it - and the emotions underneath - is counterproductive and dangerous in and of itself.